 - Sprinkle another third of the nut mixture.
 Repeat the pastry layering process with another 10 sheets of pastry with brushed butter between the layers.
 Brush the last remaining sheet with melted butter.

 - Bake at 170C for 20 minutes.
 Remove from the oven and cut into diamond shapes and return to the oven for another 10 minutes. )r you can cut before baking but a bit more tricky.

-- While the baklava is baking, make the syrup by combining the hazelnut syrup, water and both sugar into a pan, over a medium heat dissolve the sugars and bring to the boil for 4 minutes until a thickened syrup.
+- While the baklava is baking, make the syrup by combining the hazelnut syrup, water and sugar into a pan, over medium heat dissolve the sugars and bring to the boil for 4 minutes until a thickened syrup.

-- When the baklava is out of the oven and still hot, spoon over the hot syrup, it will look like a lot of syrup, but pour it all over as you want it to soak into the pastry and nuts.
+- When the baklava is out of the oven and still hot, spoon over the hot syrup, it will look like a lot of syrup but pour it all over as you want it to soak into the pastry and nuts.
 Enjoy with a strong coffee.

 - Prep Time: 20 minutes